Shekswess/Open-Face/scripts/README.md

 The scripts are used in this order:

+- baseline_normalization.py (optional)
 - dividing_data.py
 - subject_column.py
 - concat.py
 - clearing_data.py
 - classification_data.py

+### baseline_normalization.py
+This script is making baseline normalization on the emg data using the baseline emg features.
+Basically from a feature is substracted the mean of the same feature from the baseline emg data.

 ### dividing_data.py
 This script is dividing the  into 3  datasets: